NACLab/ngc-learn/docs/tutorials/lesson1.md

 print("Node {}.{}".format(a_b.dest_node.name, a_b.dest_comp))
 ```

-which would (if placed in a python script) print to your terminal the following:
+which would print to your terminal the following:

 ```console
 Cable a-to-b_dense of type *dense* transmits from: